maxdarque/up-graphql-yoga-server-example/README.md

 }
 ```

 `up` reads `.gitignore` first then `.upignore`.
 Given that you're using Typescript you don't want ./dist to be saved to Git but `up` needs to deploy it to AWS Lambda to run your Javascript server.
-So `up` can negate declared `.gitignore` folders/files by adding an exclamation point to dist.
+So `up` can negate declared `.gitignore` folders/files by adding an exclamation point to `dist`.

 Create a `.upignore` file with the following.